dddrrreee/cs140e-20win/README.md

       before class, and labs must be completed within a week to receive credit.

-   2. Homework 20% (30% if no Final Project)
+   2. Homework 20% (30% if no Final Project) - There will be three
+      homeworks total, which will consist of integrating previous labs and submitting working code.

    3. Final Project 20%

-   4. Participation 10% - Based on class attendance and contribution, and newsgroup replies.
+   4. Participation 10% - Based on class attendance and discussion, and newsgroup replies.
 Students are allowed to miss 1-2 classes, but must notify the instructor beforehand.